-- Invest surplus cash and working capital funds - Invest proceeds from the sale of assets - Invest funds allocated for approved future expenditure to implement strategic initiatives or to support inter-generational allocations - Invest amounts allocated to accumulated surplus, Council created and restricted reserves such as renewal reserves, operational reserves, development contributions and the harbour fund.
+- Invest surplus cash and working capital funds. - Invest proceeds from the sale of assets. - Invest funds allocated for approved future expenditure to implement strategic initiatives or to support inter generational allocations. - Invest amounts allocated to accumulated surplus, Council created and restricted reserves such as renewal reserves, operational reserves, development contributions and the harbour fund.

-The Council has an Investment Policy in place, setting out its approach to managing any Investments.
+The Council has an Investment Policy in place, setting out its approach to managing any investments.

-Significant Assumptions
+Significant assumptions

-Council has made a number of forecasting assumptions in preparing the 2021-31 LTP.
-These are further outlined in the Significant Forecasting Assumptions LTP 2021-31 document.
+The Council has made a number of forecasting assumptions in preparing the 2021-31 LTP.
+These are outlined in the Our Assumptions for this Long Term Plan chapter of this document, beginning on page 127